Augmint/augmint-ratesfeeder/docs/developmentEnvironment.md

 ```
 git pull
-npm install # if there were any node package changes in packages.json
+yarn install # if there were any node package changes in packages.json
 ```

 ### 2. Setup augmint smartcontracts